rcsurridge/airline_analytics/README.md

 **Problem:** Optimize routes, aircraft allocation, and seat inventory for maximum efficiency and profitability.
 **Solution:** Utilize association analysis to discover patterns in historical flight data to determine which routes are often booked together and analyze seat occupancy patterns.
 Optimize route planning, aircraft allocation, and cabin configurations based on these insights.
 **Techniques:** Association rule mining, clustering, capacity planning, and allocation optimization.

+## Getting Started
+1. Clone this repository: `git clone https://github.com/YOUR-USERNAME/airline_analytics.git`
+2. Ensure you have access to the Google Cloud Storage bucket where the data is stored.
+3. Set up a PySpark cluster on Google Cloud Platform.